 Q&A: 15 minutes

-• Introduction of Quality Improvement Examples through Standardization
+• Introduction of Quality Improvement Cases through Standardization

-• We will introduce the challenges and solutions of actual cases that we have worked on in our company.
+• We will introduce the challenges and approaches to solutions from actual cases we have collaborated on.

 • What are the tips for ensuring manual quality?

-• Introducing tips for efficiently managing the quality of manuals for overseas markets.
+• Here are some tips for efficiently managing the quality of manuals for overseas markets.

 Instructor